General tips on looking for jobs in Sweden without Swedish

 - not bring any children with you.

 On this permit you will be permitted to look for jobs and to work freely.
 One thing to keep in mind is that you may need to leave Sweden when switching to your work permit after the working holiday visa expires.
-Despite this, the applying for this permit could help you get a food in the door and hopefully find you a long term employer in Sweden.
+Despite this, the applying for this permit could help you get a foot in the door and hopefully find you a long term employer in Sweden.
 This is a great way to find local job listings, like in the newspaper, which increases your chances of getting a job!